 Writing Clearly and Simply

-The task of writing clearly and simply has never been either clear or simple.
-In fact, it can be one of the most difficult of all writing tasks.
-Clear and simple writing is an art to which many aspire and few achieve.
-Even so, the understandability of web content depends upon clear and simple writing.
-Unclear or confusing writing is an accessibility barrier to all readers, but can be especially difficult for people with reading disorders or cognitive disabilities.
+Writing clearly and simply can be one of the most difficult of all writing tasks.
+Clear and simple writing is essential to the understandability of web content.
+Unclear or confusing writing is an accessibility barrier to all readers but can be especially difficult for people with reading disorders or cognitive disabilities.

 “My aim is to put down on paper what I see and what I feel in the best and simplest way.”